Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 • Ongoing phishing training: Not just annual training.
 Monthly simulated phishing campaigns test whether employees actually recognize attacks.
 Employees who fall for simulated attacks should receive immediate retraining, not punishment.

 • Recognizing social engineering: Attackers call pretending to be IT support or a vendor, asking for passwords or access codes.
-Employees should be trained to never give credentials over the phone and to verify that the caller is actually who they claim to be.
+Employees should be trained to never give credentials over the phone and to verify that the caller’s actually who they claim to be.

 • Physical security: Employees working in coffee shops or public areas should be aware that others can see their screen.
 Leaving a laptop unattended is a common vector for data theft or physical USB attacks.

 Effective training is practical, ongoing, and integrated into hiring and onboarding.
-It should be part of company culture — security awareness becomes everyone’s responsibility, not just the IT department’s.
+It’s got to be part of company culture—security awareness becomes everyone’s responsibility, not just the IT department’s.

 Data Encryption and Loss Prevention